 In June 2011, we amended our Collaborative Research and License Agreement with Pfizer to focus solely on the development of the Lantanoprost Product.
 Development of this product through Phase II clinical trials is at our own expense.
 Pfizer has an option for an exclusive, worldwide license to develop and commercialize the Latanoprost Product upon our completion of Phase II clinical trials or after June 2012 if we cease development of the Lantanoprost Product prior to completion of those trials.
-There is no assurance that we will complete the Phase II clinical trials for the Latanoprost Product, that if completed, the trials will be successful, that Pfizer will, in any event, exercise its option or that if exercised, the Lantanoprost Product will achieve successful Phase III trial results, regulatory approvals or commercial success.
+There is no assurance that we will complete the Phase II clinical trials for the Latanoprost Product, that if completed, the trials will be successful, that Pfizer will, in any event, exercise its option or that if exercised, that Pfizer will commence Phase III clinical trials or the Lantanoprost Product will achieve successful Phase III trial results, regulatory approvals or commercial success.
 As a result, there is no assurance that we will receive any further licensing, milestone or royalty payments under the Restated Pfizer Agreement.